Cloud of Petals

 The Bell Labs Holmdel Complex was completed in 1962, one year after the death of its architect Eero Saarinen.
 Entirely mirrored, the building reflects its pastoral environs perfectly, mapping them onto its modernist grid.
 The transistor, the laser, and the very ones and zeroes of information theory are among the many breakthroughs that came from the two million square feet of mind space inside.

 In 1984, the Bell System was first broken up, and subsequently downsized as the nature of scientific research adapted to corporate needs.
 Bell had ushered in the age of information; the building was abandoned and nearly demolished.
-In August 2016, the building was empty.
 The walls resonated, the whiteboards still bearing formulas and the switchboards numbered by hand.
+In August 2016, the building was being revitalized as multi-purpose space by Somerset Development -- now, Bell Works.

 Latent variables lie hidden.
 They are not directly observed, but are rather inferred through a mathematical model from other variables that are observed and directly measured.
 The advantage of latent variables is that they reduce the dimensionality of data.
 A large number of observable variables can be aggregated in a model to represent an underlying concept.
 In this sense, they serve a function similar to that of a theory.
 At the same time, latent variables link observations in the real world to symbols in the modeled world.